-6 THE CONCEPT OF THE AIA DEVICE
+6. CONCEPT OF THE AIA DEVICE

 The conducted research enables to propose a concept of the device which utilizes the developed on-line identification methods.
 Such a device contains a gas spring, which can be switched to a pneumatic absorber (via controlled opening of pressure release valve), and thus is capable of dissipating impact energy in controlled manner.
-A simplified scheme of the impactometer together with the pneumatic adaptive impact absorption device is shown in Fig. 10.
+A simplified scheme of the impactometer together with the pneumatic AIA (adaptive impact absorption) device is shown in Fig. 6.
 The force sensor F and the accelerometer A are used for the identification of impact parameters and together with the gas spring and the control system CS, are the main part of the impactometer.
-The pressure sensors P1 and P2 are used for the measurement of the pressure in the chambers V1 and V2 and together with the control system CS and controllable valve Z are the main parts of the AIA system.
+The pressure sensors P_1 and P_2 are used for the measurement of the pressure in the chambers V_1 and V_2 and together with the control system CS and controllable valve Z are the main parts of the AIA system.

-The theoretical effectiveness of an AIA system which utilizes impactometer-based impact identification is shown in Fig. 10 b.
+The theoretical effectiveness of an AIA system which utilizes impactometer-based impact identification is shown in Fig. 6 b.
 Three force histories are presented: i) the case when the valve remains closed during the impact process, ii) the case with constant optimum valve opening and finally iii) the case of real-time control of the gas flow.
-Both considered adaptation strategies enable to reduce the contact force observed in the second stage of collision and so to decrease the deceleration acting on the colliding object.
-The second of the applied strategies (real-time control of the gas flow) allows to obtain optimal, constant level of the deceleration during the entire second stage of impact.
+Both considered adaptation strategies enable to reduce the contact force observed in the second stage of collision and so to decrease the acceleration acting on the colliding object.
+The second of the applied strategies (real-time control of the gas flow) allows to obtain optimal, constant level of the acceleration.

-Figure 10: Adaptive impact absorption system equipped with the Impactometer device: a. scheme of the proposed system, b. numerical example of an impact scenario
+Fig. 6 Adaptive impact absorption system equipped with the Impactometer device a. scheme of the proposed system b. numerical example of an impact scenario